Nuclear family: History

-Alternative definitions have evolved to include family units headed by same-sex parents and perhaps additional adult relatives who take on a cohabiting parental role; in the latter case, it also receives the name of conjugal family.
+Conjugal family roles have changed over the course of history.
+Historically, marriages were exclusively opposite-sex and it was assumed that the male would be the head of the household and provide for the nuclear family while the woman would stay in the home and care for the children.
+However, conjugal roles have evolved over the years; in modern times, women often share breadwinning responsibilities with the men, and same-sex couples have become more common.

+Since the time the term first coined, the number of North American nuclear families has gradually decreased, while the number of alternative family formations has increased.

 Compared with extended family

-An extended group consists of non-nuclear (or "non-immediate") family members considered together with nuclear (or "immediate") family members.
+An extended family group consists of non-nuclear (or "non-immediate") family members considered together with nuclear (or "immediate") family members.
 When extended family is involved they also influence children's development just as much as the parents would on their own.
 In an extended family resources are usually shared among those involved, adding more of a community aspect to the family unit.
 This is not limited to the sharing of objects and money, but includes sharing time.
-For example, extended family such as grandparents can watch over their grandchildren allowing parents to continue and pursue careers and creating a healthy and supportive environment the children to grow up in and allows the parents to have much less stress.
-Extended families help keep the kids in the family healthier because of all the resources the kids get now that they have other individuals able to help them and support them as they grow up.
+For example, extended family members such as grandparents are able to watch over grandchildren, allowing parents to pursue careers, and allows the parents to have reduced stress levels.
+Extended families also contribute to children's mental health due to increased resources in terms of adult support.